ivnvxd/pyquest/README.md

 `Queue` implements FIFO with multiple data providers and multiple consumers.
 It can be particularly useful for multithreading, allowing information to be exchanged correctly between threads.
 There is also `LifoQueueue` to implement LIFO and `PriorityQueueue` to implement priority queue.

+_Properties of a Queue:_

+- `Ordered`: Queues are ordered collections, which means that the items in a queue have a specific order, and that order will not change unless the queue is modified.
+- `Mutable`: Queues are mutable, which means that the items in a queue can be changed after the queue is created.
+- `Heterogeneous`: Queues can contain items of different types, including other queues.
+- `Dynamic`: Queues can grow and shrink in size as needed.

 ```python